carpentries-incubator/jekyll-pages-novice/_episodes/wrap-up.md

 exercises: 0
 questions:
 - "What have we learned so far?"
+- "How do all pieces of a Jekyll website fit into a directory structure?"
 - "What other resources are available for learning more on Jekyll?"
 objectives:
-- "Summarise all the different technologies that are coming together to create GitHub Pages websites"
+- "Summarise all the different technologies that are coming together to create GitHub Pages websites."
-- "Recap the anatomy of a Jekyll website repository"
+- "Look at the anatomy of a Jekyll website repository."
 - "Identify other resources and further reading about Jekyll."
 keypoints:
 - "Jekyll is a powerful static site generator behind GitHub Pages that supports a high degree of reuse and separation of